linrunner/tlp-doc/developers/index.rst

 .. note::

-    If you just want to install and use TLP, please go over to :ref:`installation`.
+    If you just want to install and use TLP, please go over to :doc:`/installation/index`.